benbarth/hacktoberfest-swag/README.md

 Open source is changing the world – one pull request at a time.

-## Contribute
+## Support open source

+Support your favorite project with a [donation](https://hacktoberfest.digitalocean.com/giving).

-Looking for a Hacktoberfest issue? 👉 <https://github.com/search?utf8=✓&q=label%3AHacktoberfest&type=Issues>
+Contribute by resolving a Hacktoberfest issue! 👉 <https://github.com/search?utf8=✓&q=label%3AHacktoberfest&type=Issues>

 Looking for a good first issue? 👉 <https://github.com/search?utf8=✓&q=label%3A"good+first+issue"&type=Issues> or go to [Up For Grabs](https://up-for-grabs.net/#/).